Kupath Rabbi Meir Baal Hanes

-Kupath Rabbi Meir Baal HaNess Kolel Polen, known also by the initials Kupat RaMBaN is a charity founded in 1796 in Poland.
+Kupath Rabbi Meir Baal HaNess Kollel Polin, known also by the initials Kupat RaMBaN is a charity founded in 1796 in Poland.
 It is named after the Rabbi Meir the tanna.

 It was founded by Abraham Kalisker, a rabbi living in Tiberias.

 21st century

 Leaders of the organization include rabbis Yitzchak Meir Alter, Meir Auerbach, Chaim Elozor Wax, and Jacob Meir Biderman.